Users of the library expect to have

 The Library will actively pursue disciplinary action, prosecution, or other legal action for the offenses listed above.
 Misuse of the Library, whether by theft, mutilation or vandalism of library materials or property, or by interference with study and research activities of library users, shows disrespect for the institution and disregard of the rights of members of the University Community.
 Misuse of the Library is a violation of Section 5-303, Prohibited Conduct of the Arizona Board of Regents' Code of Conduct (BOR 5/83, 9/83).
 The Library Conduct Policy is based upon the Code.

 Persons who commit or attempt to commit offenses stated in the Student Code of Conduct and the Library Conduct Policy, whether a member of the University Community or not, may be asked to leave the campus, may be subject to the sanctions as outlined in the Student Code of Conduct, and may be accountable to both civil authorities (city, state, or federal) and to the University.

 Additional information may be found at:

-Also see the Library's Computer (Workstation) Use Policy.
+Also see the Library's computer use policy.